Federal tribunals in the United States: Article IV tribunals

 Article IV tribunals are the United States territorial courts, established in territories of the United States by the United States Congress, pursuant to its power under Article Four of the United States Constitution, the Territorial Clause.
+(Some sources consider these territorial courts to be subsumed under the category of Article I legislative courts, as they are created by Congress pursuant to its Article IV powers.)
 Many United States territorial courts are defunct because the territories under their jurisdictions have become states or have been retroceded.